National Socialist Movement (United States)

 The National Socialist Movement (NSM or NSM88) (Note: NSM88 is sometimes used to distinguish the group from other entities using the NSM abbreviation, and NSM88 is used in the URL of the group's website.
-It combines the group's initials and the number 88, which is an abbreviation for "Heil Hitler" used by neo-Nazis.) is a neo-Nazi organization and political party based in the United States.
+It combines the group's initials and the number 88, which is an abbreviation for "Heil Hitler" used by neo-Nazis.) is a neo-Nazi organization based in the United States.
 Although it was once considered to be the largest and most prominent neo-Nazi organization in the United States, since the late 2010s its membership and prominence have plummeted.
 It was a part of the Nationalist Front and it is classified as a hate group by the Southern Poverty Law Center.

 The NSM is described by the Anti-Defamation League as "one of the more explicitly neo-Nazi groups in the United States."
 It seeks the transformation of the United States into a white ethnostate from which Jews, non-Whites, and members of the LGBTQ community would be expelled and barred from citizenship.

 History

 Early history

 The NSM was a schism of the National Socialist White People's Party (NSWPP) in the years following the assassination of George Lincoln Rockwell.

 The National Socialist Movement was founded on March 18, 1975 in St. Paul, Minnesota, by Robert Brannen, Greg Hurles, and James Mason, immediately after Mason was released from prison.
-It has been often incorrectly reported that the group was founded earlier by Brannen and Clifford "Cliff" Herrington.
+It has often been incorrectly reported that the group was founded earlier by Brannen and Clifford "Cliff" Herrington.
 Herrington knew the founders and affiliated early on, but was not involved in its founding.

 It aimed to promote militancy in the various other schisms as a continuation of Joseph Tommasi's ideology.
 Tommasi was soon also killed; the NSM soon became heavily intertwined with his National Socialist Liberation Front group.
 Mason chose the name National Socialist Movement, as he considered it the "most generic and the least pretentious label possible", and chose the word movement in order to "avoid the term party at all costs".

 Brannen originally served as the group's leader, but in 1983, Herrington succeeded him after Brannen had suffered multiple strokes.
-The group was tiny and largely unknown until 1993 when Herrington and another member wore Nazi uniforms to a Minnesota legislative committee hearing to protest a proposed gay rights bill.
+The group was tiny and largely unknown until 1993, when Herrington and another member wore Nazi uniforms to a Minnesota legislative committee hearing to protest a proposed gay rights bill.